When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 Contraindications

-The patient has a heart attack or stroke in the acute period.
+The patient has had a heart attack or stroke during the acute period.

 Asthma, poor blood clotting.